Zina Aita: Semana de Arte

 Aita participated along with several modern-day artists in Semana de Arte.
-Aita worked within this exhibition with art workers such as Men Working and Gardener.
+Aita worked within this exhibition with artworks such as Men Working and Gardener.

 Semana de Arte was a week exhibition in São Paulo, Brazil, where they celebrated modern art within Brazilian culture.
-This historical event highlighted multiple art forms such as dance, music, theatre, writers, and artist to share their creative sides to step away from the traditional way of doing things.
-This event gave artists a voice to share their impressions of Brazil and recognize what made Brazil the way it is.
-This highlights the way Brazil came to be within finding their own style stepping away from the academic art style.
-Semana de Arte was there to celebrate artwork that was uniquely Brazil.
+This historical event highlighted multiple art forms such as dance, music, theatre, writers, and artist to share their creative sides to step away from the traditional way.
+This event gave artists a voice to share their impressions of Brazil and recognize a real Brazilian identity.
+This highlights the way Brazil came to be within finding their own style, opposing the academic art style.
+Semana de Arte meant to celebrate artwork that was uniquely Brazilian.